 by Jonah Kaauwai, Chair, Hawaii Republican Party www.GOPHawaii.com

 Union leaders are playing with their members livelihoods!
 And they are calling for an increase in GE Taxes!
-The union bosses are pushing their membership to rally at the Capital June 30th, from 4:30 to 6:00 PM.
+The union bosses pushed their membership to rally at the Capital June 30th.
 We need you to call radio shows, write letters to the editor and call/email Senator Hanabusa and Speaker Say to let them know your cost of living is already too high.
 Want to be part of the solution?
 This is what YOU can do...

 Know the furlough issue - See the article below written by Lowell Kalapa

 - Perry & Price – 296-9292 or 296-5959

 - Rick Hamada – 521-8383

 - Mike Buck – 521-8383

 Write letters to the editor

 Call and/or email Speaker Say and Senate President Hanabusa